Skip to Content

 Sandspur is also known as Beer Can Island and is one of the largest spoil islands in Biscayne Bay.
 It is a 15-acre island with a sandy beach facing Oleta and it takes about a half hour to reach by kayak.
 There are no facilities there and it is densely wooded.
 It is also a popular destination for power boaters on weekends.

-The park has a large and active kayak concessionaire that offers canoes, kayaks and stand up paddleboards, and also offers full-moon kayak tours and Friday night sunset tours.
+Oleta has a large and active kayak concessionaire that offers canoes, kayaks and stand up paddleboards, and also offers full-moon kayak tours, Friday night sunset tours and paddle board yoga.
 Here’s a link to the concessionaire, Oleta River Outdoor Center.

 If you want to launch your own canoe or kayak, you must launch from parking lot four or five, not the concessionaire launch site.